AbuBakarFarooq224/Ye-Stronger/README.md

 ## Adding Audio

-Chop *Harder Better Faster Stronger* by Daft Punk into 8 short `.wav` clips and place them in the `assets/` folder with these exact filenames:
+Chop *Stronger* by Ye into 8 short `.wav` clips and place them in the `assets/` folder with these exact filenames:

 | File | Word |
 |------|------|